ClojureBridge/curriculum/outline/first-program.md

   project have?" and "When this Clojure program runs, what function should get executed first?"
 - `src/global_growth/core.clj` is where we'll be doing our Clojure coding for awhile.
-In general, your source code will fall under `src/{global_growth}`
-- The `test` directory obviously contains tests, which we won't be covering.
+- The `test` directory contains tests, which we won't be covering.
-- `resources` is a place for you to store assets like images; we won't be using it for awhile.
+- `resources` is a place for you to store assets like images; we won't be using it today.

 Now let's go ahead and actually run this project.
 Enter this at the command line: